-Consistently applies and describes the use of time management techniques, effectively creating a digital products and/or solutions to meet client requirements or a design brief.
+Applies and justifies the use of project management techniques consistently, efficiently and effectively, creating digital products and/or solutions to meet client requirements and/or a design brief.

-Applies a design process/plan and/or appropriate techniques, successfully creating and evaluating digital products and/or solutions, to meet client requirements and/or a design brief.
+Applies a design process/plan and/or relevant techniques consistently, to successfully create and evaluate digital products and/or solutions to meet client requirements and/or a design brief.